 - You may experience shooting or radiating pain in your arms, leg or neck

-We have several methods of treating bone spurs.
+We have several bone spur treatment methods.

-- Surgery.
-If surgery is required for a bone spur disc, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
+- Surgery: if surgery is required for a bone spur disc, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
 The procedures are completed either in our spine dedicated surgical center or the local spine accredited hospital.

 Types of possible surgery:

 - Minimally Invasive Far Lateral Foraminotomy